crazydavid875/coinMpg/README.md

-# CourseMapWithDocker
+# WOCCMpgWithDocker
-make courseMap with docker
+make woccmpg with docker